stephanielabelle/python-challenge/README.md

-# Analysis of PyBank and PyPoll csv for Module 3 Challenge
+# Analysis of PyBank and PyPoll CSVs for Module 3 Challenge

 Utilized os and csv modules in python script.